 Freeze for Long-Term Storage: For longer storage (up to several months), transfer the sealed bags to the freezer.
 Properly labeled bags make it easy to identify and use the pork chops when needed.

-Pork Chops Sous Vide Recipe Top tips
+Bone in Pork Chops Sous Vide Recipe Top tips

 - Select the Right Pork Chops: Choose high-quality pork chops with a good balance of meat and fat.
 Bone-in chops tend to be more flavorful and juicy, but boneless cuts work well too.
 Thickness matters, so try to pick chops of uniform thickness for even cooking.